 These are interesting times in Los Angeles, as far as air quality goes.
 California recently passed into law Rule AB617, which requires local government to carry out air quality monitoring at the community scale.
 We are working with SCAQMD to understand how low cost sensors can be used to supplement existing air quality monitoring networks.

-On the New Zealand side, Aeroqual has been part of a multi-year research and development project co-funded by the New Zealand Government.
+On the New Zealand side, Aeroqual has been part of a multi-year research and development project led by University of Auckland and co-funded by the New Zealand Government.
 This project has given rise to new technology and products like the AQY.
 Having deployed sensors around New Zealand, the latter stages of the project required a larger deployment of sensors.
 As is often the case, we wanted to set up this network somewhere with a more challenging environment (a nice way of saying somewhere more polluted).
 That led us to LA where our ability to measure ozone (O3), nitrogen dioxide (NO2), and PM2.5 was of real interest from a public health perspective.

 We put the two together and came up with the idea for a 100-instrument network in Los Angeles.

 Aeroqual chose a prototype of our AQY 1 for the project.
 The AQY is designed to measure ozone, nitrogen dioxide, and PM2.5, as well as temperature, relative humidity, and dew point.
 The instrument is designed to measure these parameters with high accuracy, be easy to use, and affordable enough for there to be one in every neighbourhood.